-A mesocosm, or “medium world,” is an infrastructure for long-term outdoor ecological experiments.
+MESO-COSM is a multimedia exhibition examining how mesocosm experiments measure the impacts of climate change on ecosystems.
+Through the construction of speculative mesocosm prototypes, field research, and case study documentation, the project explores the relationship between design and ecological care in the context of environmental loss.
+A mesocosm is an infrastructure for long-term outdoor ecological experimentation.
 According to the systems ecologist Eugene P. Odum, mesocosms are situated between the microcosm of the laboratory and the macrocosm of the planet, enabling observations of real-world conditions.
-Filled with soil, air, water, flora, and fauna, mesocosms exist within (or simulate) a variety of ecosystems such as forest streams, oceans, and coastal prairies.
-Mesocosms are key experimental infrastructures for studying the effects of anthropogenic climate change and environmental toxicity on aquatic and terrestrial ecologies.
-They are typically organized into arrays of self-similar environmental “patches” in which climatic and biochemical variables such as temperature or atmospheric composition are adjusted to simulate changes in an ecosystem.
+Filling the gap between these scalar extremes, mesocosms are critical research infrastructures for studying the effects of anthropogenic climate change.
+They are typically organized into arrays of self-similar environmental “patches” in which variables such as temperature or atmospheric composition are adjusted to simulate changes in an ecosystem.
+The mesocosms are designed to be breathable, operable, and adjustable, suggesting new ways to reimagine architecture’s relationship to the land and its cycles.
+The open-endedness of the mesocosm offers a way to reorient environmental thinking toward a less controlled and increasingly entangled spatial practice.

 Project Leads: Daniel Jacobs, Brittany Utting